PhpGt/StyleGuide/brackets-braces/brace-indentation.md

 ## Conditionals within brackets should not gain extra indentation when breaking onto separate lines.

-When breaking long conditionals over multiple lines, the horizontal flow of the code should not be interrupted.
+When breaking long conditionals over multiple lines, the inner indentation should not be hidden by the indentation of the conditional.

 Good example: